 Ronald S. Ebert, Ph.D., ABPP, is a principal of Psychological Services, Inc., a forensic psychological practice in Massachusetts.
 He is a diplomate of the American Board of Professional Psychology in forensic psychology and a designated forensic psychologist trainer in the Commonwealth of Massachusetts.
 Dr. Ebert is the senior forensic psychologist at McLean Hospital, the teaching psychiatric facility for Harvard University, and is on the faculty of the Psychiatry Department of the Harvard Medical School.
 He is the co-author of the second edition of Violence Prediction, published by Charles C. Thomas.
 Dr. Ebert has extensive experience in the assessment, diagnosis and treatment of violent individuals.
 Since 1986 he has conducted independent evaluations for courts, prosecutors and defense attorneys on hundreds of men, women and children accused of violent crimes ranging from murder to sexual assault.
 He has testified in state and federal courts throughout the East Coast as an expert witness in both civil and criminal matters concerning dangerousness, competence to stand trial and criminal responsibility.
 He has also testified before the United States Congress concerning the USS Iowa disaster.
 Dr. Ebert was Assistant Medical Director of the Bridgewater State Hospital, Massachusetts’ maximum security facility for the criminally insane.
 In that capacity he evaluated, treated and testified on hundreds of violence cases.
 Dr. Ebert conducts fitness for duty evaluations, risk assessments, and training for private organizations.
 He has consulted to industry through the Levinson Institute concerning issues of executive selection, sexual bias and management development.
 He has appeared on local and national media to discuss many aspects on the topic of violence.
 Dr. Ebert provides WTS clients with threat assessments, threat management training, and case consultation.

 Sharon S. Smith, Ph.D., is a retired FBI agent who holds a PhD in psychology from Georgetown University.
 She is the President of Forensic Psycholinguistics.
 Her areas of specialization include threat assessment, detection of deception, school and workplace violence, and criminal and corporate psychopathy.
 She has consulted throughout the United States to intelligence and security-related governmental agencies, law enforcement agencies, and attorneys and security directors for high profile/high net-worth individuals and corporations.
 Dr. Smith’s 25-year FBI career included nine years at the FBI’s elite Behavioral Science Unit where she taught and assisted law enforcement agencies throughout the world in analyzing sexual homicides, serial rapes, threats, workplace violence, arsons, detection of deception, and psychopathy.
 At the FBI Academy, Dr. Smith designed and conducted interviewing courses for nearly a thousand FBI special agent trainees.
 She worked on a range of crimes in three field offices including as an undercover agent on multiple cases.
 She also served at FBI Headquarters, in both its Congressional Affairs Office and its National Press Office.
 After retiring from the FBI, Dr. Smith served as a Senior Expert and Instructor for a Boston-based company, where she worked with many of New York’s largest investment clients in the instruction and application of deception detection, threat assessment, and psychopathy.
-She is extensively published, including articles in the FBI’s Law Enforcement Bulletin (July, 2012), book chapters in Stalking, Threatening and Attacking Public Figures (Oxford University Press, 2008), and has a forthcoming chapter in The International Handbook of Threat Assessment, to be published by Oxford University Press in 2013.
+She is extensively published, including articles in the FBI’s Law Enforcement Bulletin (July, 2012), book chapters in Stalking, Threatening and Attacking Public Figures (Oxford University Press, 2008) and The International Handbook of Threat Assessment (Oxford University Press, 2014).
 Dr. Smith has been accepted as an expert on threat assessment by Canadian courts.
 Additionally, her research lead to the development of Threat Triage, a web-based threat risk assessment software.
-Dr. Smith is a recent addition to the WTS network of associates, providing threat assessment and case consultation services to WTS clients.
+Dr. Smith provides threat assessment and case consultation services to WTS clients.

 Kostas Katsavdakis, Ph.D., ABPP, is a licensed psychologist and diplomate in forensic psychology of the American Board of Professional Psychology.
 He is based in New York where he has practiced for the past 18 years.
 He completed a post-doctoral fellowship at The Menninger Clinic in Topeka, Kansas, where he served as the primary interviewer in week-long intensive diagnostic evaluations of adults, including impaired corporate and mental health professionals faced with workplace related problems.
 Since returning to New York in 2002, Dr. Katsavdakis served as the Assistant Director of Psychology at a maximum security forensic psychiatric hospital and currently devotes his time to a private criminal forensic and clinical practice, teaching and writing.
 He is an Adjunct Associate Professor at John Jay College of Criminal Justice, where he teaches courses in Criminal Forensic Assessment, the Analysis of Criminal Behavior, and the assessment of psychopathy.
 He has published in numerous areas, including the evaluation of impaired professionals, threat assessment, and mass murder.
 Dr. Katsavdakis is sought out by attorneys and the Court to evaluate defendants charged with violent sexual and non-sexual crimes, and consults with private parties for threat assessment and risk management evaluations.
 Dr. Katsavdakis has qualified as an expert in trial court proceedings and testified on at least 30 occasions.
 He has presented to various law organizations and mental health professionals on conducting violent risk and threat assessment of adults and youth.
 Dr. Katsavdakis provides workplace and campus violence risk assessment consultations for WTS clients.